-In 2013, only 1 O. nerka smolt (fork length 101mm) was captured in the Coquitlam River mainstem (Figure 5.7).
+In 2014, no Oncorhynchus nerka smolts were captured in the Coquitlam River mainstem.
 O. nerka captured each year at all traps during Treatments 1 and 2 have ranged from 10's of fish to several hundred (2005-2007).
 Given the limited number of fish captured, no attempt was made to mark fish or generate population estimates.